List of Fate/Grand Order characters: Miscellaneous

-The main protagonist of Learning With Manga series and the main antagonist of the All the Statesmen Event, Gudako is a female master coming from an Alternate version of Chaldea, a "chibified" version of the female design for Ritsuka Fujimaru.
+The main protagonist of the Learning With Manga! series and the main antagonist of the All the Statesmen Event, Gudako is a female master coming from an Alternate version of Chaldea, a "chibified" version of the female design for Ritsuka Fujimaru.
 Unlike Ritsuka, who is more of a heroic protagonist, she exhibits a noticeably erratic and eccentric personality characterized by an all-consuming addiction to gambling on gacha.
 Belligerent, impulsive, and volatile, she often berates, harasses, and abuses the people around her in various ways, particularly her Servants.
 She first appeared in the game under the moniker of "Master without a Name", revealing to have abandoned Paul Bunyan due to her uselessness and was only obsessed on getting SSR servants, mainly Saberfaces.
 Due to her shallow foolishness, she was defeated by Chaldea with the help from the nameless master's former servants.